lichray/formatxx/proposal/printf.md

    format specifications with a fitted length modifier, and
  - _potentially formattable_, which will be outputted by the `<<` operator
    with the translated formatting properties set up on the output stream.

+If an argument is internally formattable by a format specification, then C's formatting is fully supported.
+For example, the following

+      cout << putf("The answer:% -.4d\n", 42);  // empty sign, left alignment, 4 minimal digits

+has the same printing result as

+      printf("The answer:% -.4d\n", 42);

+which gives

+      The answer: 0042

+, while Boost.Format gives

+      The answer: 42

+without an integer precision support.

+But if an argument is potentially formattable by a specification, the following

+      cout << putf("The answer:% -.4f\n", 42);  // expects a floating point

+has the same printing result as

+      cout << "The answer:" << left << setprecision(4) << 42 << "\n"

+which gives

+      The answer:42

+since there is no "empty sign" support in the streams library.

+A detailed description is available in [Formatting](#formatting).

 ## Technical Specifications